foresturquhart/grimoire/README.md

    ```bash
    git commit -m "Add my new feature"
    ```
-4. Push to your branch:
+4. Push the branch to your fork:
    ```bash
    git push origin feature/my-new-feature
    ```